 ae) that a number of administrations use the frequency band 3 300-3 400 MHz, or portions thereof, which is allocated to the fixed and mobile services on a primary basis in No. 5.429;

+aebis) that radio altimeter systems operate in the frequency band 4 200-4 400 MHz on

+a worldwide basis and are an essential component of aeronautical safety-of-life systems,

+including precision approach, landing, ground proximity and collision avoidance systems;

-af) that the frequency band 4 800-4 990 MHz is allocated worldwide to the mobile and fixed services on a primary basis;
+af) that the frequency band 4 400-4 990 MHz is allocated worldwide to the mobile and fixed services on a primary basis;

+afbis) that the frequency band 4 500-4 800 MHz was identified for use by administrations wishing to implement the terrestrial component of IMT in No. 5.IMT;

 ag) that the frequency band 4 800-4 990 MHz is identified for use by administrations wishing to implement terrestrial IMT systems in countries listed in Nos.
 5.441A and 5.441B;

 ah) that appropriate technical measures may be considered by administrations at a national level to facilitate adjacent frequency band compatibility between radio astronomy receivers in the frequency band 4 990-5 000 MHz and IMT systems in the frequency band 4 800-4 990 MHz;